History of the territorial organization of Spain: Crown of Castile

-These districts created at the end of the 16th century, which were sometimes called provinces, lacked any legal or administrative value and were merely fiscal in nature, and so were completely unrelated to modern Spanish provicnces.
+These districts created at the end of the 16th century, which were sometimes called provinces, lacked any legal or administrative value and were merely fiscal in nature, and so were completely unrelated to modern Spanish provinces.
 The only real administrative division existing at that time was the town and the municipality.
 There were also other structures, such as corregimientos, dioceses or lordships: